browserengineering/book/src/lab6-tests.md

 `Tests for WBE Chapter 6
 =======================+

-Chapter 6 (Applying User Styles) introduces a
+Chapter 6 (Applying User Styles) introduces a CSS parser for the style attribute and style sheets, and adds support for inherited properties, tag selectors, and descendant selectors.

     >>> import test
     >>> _ = test.socket.patch().start()